Robustness Certification for Point Cloud Models: Introduction

 \paragraph{Key contributions} Our main contributions are:

-\begin{itemize} \item A novel framework based on first-order Taylor approximations for fast computation of linear relaxations of semantic 3D transformations of point clouds. \item A scalable linear relaxation for max pool that is provably more precise than prior work while being widely applicable to certification tasks beyond point clouds. \item The identification of inherent accuracy-robustness trade-offs in point cloud networks and a detailed ablation study of robustness-enhancing methods. \item The first robustness certification of 3D point cloud models for object classification and part segmentation. \item A comprehensive experimental evaluation of our method on the PointNet~\cite{qi2017pointnet} architecture and different datasets using a variety of semantic transformations.
-Our implemenentation is publicly available at \url{https://github.com/eth-sri/3dcertify}. \end{itemize}
+\begin{itemize} \item A novel framework based on first-order Taylor approximations for fast computation of linear relaxations of semantic 3D transformations of point clouds. \item A scalable linear relaxation for max pool that is provably more precise than prior work while being widely applicable to certification tasks beyond point clouds. \item The identification of inherent accuracy-robustness trade-offs in point cloud networks and a detailed ablation study of robustness-enhancing methods. \item The first robustness verifier of 3D point cloud models for object classification and part segmentation. \item A comprehensive experimental evaluation of our method on the PointNet~\cite{qi2017pointnet} architecture and different datasets using a variety of semantic transformations.
+We make our implementation publicly available at {\url{https://github.com/eth-sri/3dcertify}}. \end{itemize}